jsoria4/Smart-Campus-Parking-System/safety-emergency-override/docs/interface-contracts/fsm-3-safety.md

 *(pulse widths, debounce windows, what "cleared" means for your sensors, any sequencing the other side must respect)*

 Override signal is held at high until manually deactivated.
 When cleared, the system goes back to polling and the buzzers, LEDs, and LCD display turn off

-## Open questions

-Discuss the use of the override signal for the counter module (Jasmine/Group) Discuss the use of the override signal for the lighting module(Group) Discuss the use of the override signal for the congestion module(Landon)

 ## fsm-3-safety.md — **Connor (FPGA)** ⚠️ HIGHEST PRIORITY
 **Talks to:** ALL modules — broadcasts `emergency` to every gate FSM and overrides their states.